Wayne-Ca/unpack/README.md

 # unpack
- application to retrieve source code from a Basic09 I-Code module
+ application to retrieve source code from a merged module Basic09 I-Code file

-This is currently the application decode.
-It only works on a single module.
-The future application unpack will allow processing of merged-module files.
-Until then you will have to use a modbuster application to separate the modules into separate files for use with decode.
+This is the application unpack.
+It works on merged module files, but is still a work in progress.

-decode works for the most part.
+unpack works for the most part.
 There are two areas where it still falls short, one of which will require a separate application.
 The first is identifying all record (complex type) statements.
 See the file **gap.txt** for more information.
 The second is completing the entire TYPE statement when not all fields were used in a single module.
 See the file **types.txt** for more information.

 When loading decode into Basic09, open Basic09 with 40K of workspace: OS9:basic09 #40k